H3xV31l/Nuvix-MultiTool/README.md

+:

 📁 How to Use the Tool:
-To ensure the tool works correctly, go to the src/ folder and follow these steps:
+To use the tool properly, follow these steps:

+Go to the src/ folder

 Remove any unnecessary or misplaced .py files

-Place the .py files in the following exact order:
+Make sure the .py files are placed in this exact order:

 markdown
 Copia